Dsc_0133_onecolumn

 • kosher salt (to taste)

 *Recipe for Ras el Hanout.
-If you don't want to make your own, you can either buy it or omit this part all together.
+If you don’t want to make your own, you can either buy it or omit this part altogether.
+Here is some information on Aleppo Pepper.

 **The amount of stock needed will depend on the type of rice used, so check the packaging for the appropriate ratio of liquid to rice.